Campusoft/knowledge_base/architecture/authentication.md

 https://openid.net/developers/specs/

 ## OpenID Connect (OIDC) authentication protocol

+Similar to OAuth 2.0, OpenID Connect also uses the scopes concept.
+Again, scopes represent something you want to protect and that clients want to access.
+In contrast to OAuth, scopes in OIDC don’t represent APIs, but identity data like user id, name or email address.

 OpenID Connect (OIDC) scopes are used by an application during authentication to authorize access to a user's details, like name and picture.
 Each scope returns a set of user attributes, which are called claims.
 The scopes an application should request depend on which user attributes the application needs.

 The basic (and required) scope for OIDC is openid, which indicates that an application intends to use the OIDC protocol to verify a user's identity.